 The mark "I" is given only when, through no fault of his/her own, a student is unable to complete the work.
 It is the responsibility of the student to inform the instructor why he/she is unable to complete the work, and the instructor shall determine whether the mark "I" is justifiable.
 If the instructor reports the mark "I" to the registrar, justification for this mark must be submitted in writing.
-A letter grade for outstanding I's must be reported to the Office of Registration and Records not later than the last day of the sixth week of the next term of registration.
-Unreported I's by the deadline become "F" grades.
+Students receiving an "I" Incomplete grade have until the end of week six of the immediate subsequent Fall or Spring semester in which they are enrolled to complete all coursework before they are converted to a grade of "F".
+All "I" grades will convert to an "F" one calendar year following the completion of the semester in which the "I" grade was given.